iotblackbelt/node-red-contrib-azure-iot-device/CONFIGURE.md

 ![Direct Methods tab](images/direct-methods-tab-00.png)

 Direct methods can be used from the cloud side to trigger an activity on the device, which requires a request-response pattern.
+You can override the configuration with environment variable AZ_IOT_DEVICE_METHODS.

 ##### Fields and options
 Direct Methods items can be added or deleted in this tab.
 Each item will require: